travis-ci/docs-travis-ci-com/blog/_posts/2013-08-16-removing-redirect-from-web-client-to-api.md

 ---
 title: Redirection from web client to API will be removed soon
-author: Mathias Meyer
+author: Piotr Sarnacki
-twitter: roidrage
+twitter: drogus
 layout: post
-created_at: Thu 08 Aug 2013 16:00:00 CEST
+created_at: Fri 16 Aug 2013 16:00:00 CEST
-permalink: blog/2013-08-08-solving-the-puzzle-of-scalable-log-processing
+permalink: blog/2013-08-16-removing-redirect-from-web-client-to-api
 ---

 Historically Travis' web interface and Travis API where living on